hipe-eval/HIPE-2022-data/README.md

 Each annotated line consists of 10 columns:

-- `TOKEN`: the annotated token.
+1. `TOKEN`: the annotated token.
-- `NE-COARSE-LIT`: the coarse type (IOB-type) of the entity mention token, according to the literal sense.
+2. `NE-COARSE-LIT`: the coarse type (IOB-type) of the entity mention token, according to the literal sense.
-- `NE-COARSE-METO`: the coarse type (IOB-type) of the entity mention token, according to the metonymic sense.
+3. `NE-COARSE-METO`: the coarse type (IOB-type) of the entity mention token, according to the metonymic sense.
-- `NE-FINE-LIT`: the fine-grained type (IOB-type.subtype.subtype) of the entity mention token, according to the literal sense.
+4. `NE-FINE-LIT`: the fine-grained type (IOB-type.subtype.subtype) of the entity mention token, according to the literal sense.
-- `NE-FINE-METO`: the fine-grained type (IOB-type.subtype.subtype) of the entity mention token, according to the metonymic sense.
+5. `NE-FINE-METO`: the fine-grained type (IOB-type.subtype.subtype) of the entity mention token, according to the metonymic sense.
-- `NE-FINE-COMP`: the component type of the entity mention token.
+6. `NE-FINE-COMP`: the component type of the entity mention token.
-- `NE-NESTED`: the coarse type of the nested entity (if any).
+7. `NE-NESTED`: the coarse type of the nested entity (if any).
-- `NEL-LIT`: the Wikidata Qid of the literal sense, or `NIL`.
+8. `NEL-LIT`: the Wikidata Qid of the literal sense, or `NIL` if an entity cannot be linked.
+Rows without link annotations have value `_’.
-- `NEL-METO`: the Wikidata Qid of the metonymic sense, or `NIL`.
+9. `NEL-METO`: the Wikidata Qid of the metonymic sense, or `NIL`.
-- `MISC`: a flag which can take the following values:
+10. `MISC`: a flag which can take the following values:
     - `NoSpaceAfter`, to indicate the absence of white space after the token.
     - `EndOfLine`, to indicate the end of a layout line.
     - `EndOfSentence`, to indicate the end of a sentence.